valerokucloud/aws_portfolio/Intermediate/5. Scalable container architecture (ECS Fargate)/readme.md

   * Dockerfile
   * App.py
   * Requirements.txt
 * Build the image from the application directory '(TF directory/app)'.
-This command creates a Docker image containing the Flask application and its dependencies. docker build -t <dockerhub_user>/ecs-flask-api:latest .
+This command creates a Docker image containing the Flask application and its dependencies.<br>
+  docker build -t <dockerhub_user>/ecs-flask-api:latest .
 <br>

 **9. Push the image to Docker Hub**
 * Login to Docker Hub:
   docker login
-* Push the image:
+* Push the image:<br>
-  docker push <dockerhub_user>/ecs-flask-api:latest
+  docker push <dockerhub_user>/ecs-flask-api:latest <br>
   Once uploaded, ECS can download the image directly from Docker Hub
 <br>